Commander17X/Commander17X/README.md

 > Immersive web experiences for GTA V roleplay servers.

 ### Solar Panel Home Project
-> Designed and installed a 17-panel solar system for my family home at 18/19.
+> Invested in 17 solar panels for my family at just 18/19 years.

 ### GenoegGeweest.nl
 > My personal initiative and website to help stop bullying.
 A safe space and resource for those in need.